 “Well, it was… I dunno.
 He did say I could come with him if I wanted… like that actually meant anything.”

 Though he wasn’t looking at her, Sano got the feeling the woman went utterly still where she sat.
 “So…” she said after a tense moment.
-“This guy you’re in love with…” With an indescribable noise Sano protested her word choice, but she went on.
+“This guy you’re in love with…” With a grunt Sano protested her word choice, but she went on.
 “You always wished he’d stop acting like he didn’t want you around, and he’s not the type of guy to show he cares about someone…”

 “Right, right,” said Sano impatiently.